LibraryCarpentry/lc-git/_episodes/02-getting-started.md

 ~~~
 {: .output}

 This lets us know that Git has spotted changes to our txt file but that it hasn't yet 'staged' them.
 This means Git won't currently record the changes we made.
-We can add the file to the staging area again
+We can add the file to the staging area again.

 ~~~
 $ git add git_test.txt
 ~~~
 {: .bash}

 We can now **commit** our first changes.
 Commit is similar to 'saving' a file to Git.
-However compared to saving, a lot more information about the changes we made is recorded and visible to us later.
+However compared to saving, a lot more information about the changes we have made is recorded and thus visible to us later.

 ~~~
 $ git commit -m 'hello world'